informatics-isi-edu/mesh-viewer/README.md

 - `caption`: a caption for the entire model, which may be longer text content
 - `boundingBox`: the default state of the bounding box feature.
 Set to `True` or `False` to show or hide the bounding box on load.
 Default: `False`.
 - `rotate`: the default state of the rotating animation of the model.
 Set to `True` or `False` to enable or disable animation on load.
 Default: `False`.
+- `color`: an array of float values indicating RGB color
 - `mesh`: an array of `mesh` objects described next
 - `volume`: a `volume` object described below
 - `landmark`: an array of `landmark` objects described below